 Trivial case: the star topology

 Let’s get to the most interesting part, the design process itself.
-We’ll start with the two trivial cases.
+We’ll start with three trivial cases.
 The first one refers to the star topology of your network — when you can avoid building a fat-tree (because someone else implicitly does it for you).

 Now you know that you can build a 648-port network using just 36-port switches, but would it be really useful?
 Because this way you would have 54 switches in total.
 Instead, you could buy a single 648-port switch (which also implements a two-level fat-tree internally).
 One big switch is easier to manage than 54 small switches.
 The wiring pattern is really simple: you just place the switch in the geometric centre of your machine room, and draw the cables from every rack to it.
 Any cabling between the edge and core levels is now inside the switch and is therefore very reliable (and you also save on cables!)